-'''

-scrapy crawl quotes -O quotes.json
+scrapy crawl quotes -0 quotes.json

-'''

-That will generate an quotes. json file containing all scraped items, serialized in JSON.
+That will generate a quotes.json file containing all scraped items, serialized in JSON.

-The -○ command-line switch overwrites any existing file; use -○ instead to append new content to any existing file.
+The -0 command-line switch overwrites any existing file; use -o instead to append new content to any existing file.
 However, appending to a JSON file makes the file contents invalid JSON.
 When appending to a file, consider using a different serialization format, such as JSON Lines:

-'''

 scrapy crawl quotes -o quotes.jl

-'''